 Exports: general, plants and projects

 Russia is engaged with international markets in nuclear energy, well beyond its traditional eastern European client states.
 An important step up in this activity was in August 2011 when Rosatom established Rusatom Overseas company, with authorized capital of RUR 1 billion.
 It is responsible for implementing non fuel-cycle projects in foreign markets, though apparently it also promotes products, services and technologies of the Russian nuclear industry generally to the world markets.
 According to Rosatom, "Rusatom Overseas acts as an integrator of Rosatom's complex solutions in nuclear energy, manages the promotion of the integrated offer and the development of Russian nuclear business abroad, as well as working to create a worldwide network of Rosatom marketing offices."
 It also "acts as a developer of Rosatom's foreign projects, which are implemented with the build-own-operate (BOO) structure."
 One of the first projects that Rosatom is implementing using the BOO structure is the Akkuyu plant in Turkey.
 Rusatom plans to open some 20 offices around the world by 2015, as a market research front and shop window for all Rosatom products and services.

-Atomstroyexport (ASE) has had three reactor construction projects abroad, all involving VVER-1000 units.
+Atomstroyexport (ASE, now NIAEP-ASE) has had three reactor construction projects abroad, all involving VVER-1000 units.
 It is embarking upon and seeking more, as detailed in Nuclear Power in Russia companion paper.

 Since 2006 Rosatom has actively pursued nuclear cooperation deals in South Africa, Namibia, Chile and Morocco as well as with Egypt, Algeria, Vietnam, Bangladesh and Kuwait.
 In 2012 an agreement with Japan was concluded.